mtheoryx/drpoindexter/public-site/src/devtips/vs-code-hide-files/index.md

 ## How to do it

 In your VS Code file browser find or create a directory named `.vscode`.
-Inside there, find or create a file named `settings.json`.
+Inside that directory, find or create a file named `settings.json`.

 In `settings.json`, add the following configuration, and save the file: